OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:15

-The twelfth for the twelfth month was Heldai the Netophathite of Othniel;
+Heldai the Netophathite, from Othniel, was the twelfth for the twelfth month;

 > and in his division were 24,000.